django-salesforce/django-salesforce/README.rst

      the Salesforce REST API Documentation.
 Key and secret can be created on web by:

-     - SalesForce **Lightning** > Setup > Apps > App Manager > New Connected App or
+     - SalesForce **Lightning** > Setup > Apps > App Manager > New Connected App or by
        Salesforce **Classic** > Setup > App Setup > Create > Apps > Connected apps >
        New.
      - Click "Enable OAuth Settings" in API, then select "Access and manage your data (api)" from available OAuth Scopes.
-     - Other red marked fields must be filled, but are not relevant for Django with password authentication. ("Callback URL" should be a safe URL that maybe doesn't exist, but is under your control and doesn't redirect, for the case that you accidentally activate other OAuth mode later.)
+     - Other red marked fields must be filled, but are not relevant for Django with password authentication. ("Callback URL" should be a safe URL that maybe doesn't exist now, but its path is under your control and doesn't redirect.
+This would be important if you activate other OAuth mode later.)
    * ``USER`` is the username used to connect.
    * ``PASSWORD`` is a concatenation of the user's password and security token.
      Security token can be set by My Settings / Personal / Reset My Security Token